CaptainExasperated/Readthedocs-Tutorial/docs/noise.markdown

 <h3>MODEL=FFT_FILTER</h3>

-The HopsTrajectory object generates a sample of the stochastic noise on its own, specifically a stochastic Gaussian white noise of an appropriate length for each independent bath, $Y_{n,t}$ where the ‘uncorrelated noise’ is given by $4Nt − 4$ uniform real Gaussian random variables, used to produce $2Nt − 2$ uniform complex Gaussian random variables.
+The HopsTrajectory object generates a sample of the stochastic noise on its own, specifically a stochastic Gaussian white noise of an appropriate length for each independent bath, $$Y_{n,t}$$ where the ‘uncorrelated noise’ is given by $$4Nt − 4$$ uniform real Gaussian random variables, used to produce $$2Nt − 2$$ uniform complex Gaussian random variables.

 - The seed may be an integer index.
 This is used to seed a np.random.RandomState object which then produces the uncorrelated noise.